securzecom/dpdpa-docs/docs/3. Schedules/01 - FIRST SCHEDULE: PART A — Conditions for Registration of a Consent Manager.md

 This ensures jurisdictional accountability — only companies governed by Indian law can operate as Consent Managers.
 It allows the **Data Protection Board of India (DPBI)** to enforce compliance and oversight directly under Indian regulations.

 :::info Example
 A fintech startup registered under the Companies Act, 2013 in Bengaluru may apply to become a Consent Manager.
-However, a foreign company or offshore entity cannot be directly registered — it must first incorporate in India.
+However, a foreign company or offshore entity cannot be directly registered — it must be incorporated in India.
 :::

 ---